Fastest spinning millisecond pulsars: indicators for quark matter in neutron stars?: Introduction

 \section{Introduction}

 The most rapidly rotating neutron stars (NSs) are known as millisecond pulsars (MSPs) due to their millisecond-range rotation periods.
 In comparison, most pulsars are observed with a spin period in the 0.1 to 10-second range.
 MSPs are formed by the accretion-induced spin-up of the old NS in a close binary system.
 In the low-mass X-ray binary, the angular momentum transfer from the companion star onto the NS with infalling matter causes a ``recycling" spin-up~\cite{1991PhR...203....1B}.
-This process leads to the formation of such unique objects as MSPs, characterized by the extreme rotation frequency, remarkable rotational stability, high age ($\sim10^9$ yr), and low magnetic fields ($\sim10^{8-9}$ G)~\cite{1998Natur.394..344W, Guillot:2019vqp}.
+This process leads to the formation of such unique objects as MSPs, characterized by the extreme rotation frequency, remarkable rotational stability, high age ($\sim10^9$ yr), low magnetic fields ($\sim10^{8-9}$ G)~\cite{1998Natur.394..344W, Guillot:2019vqp} and possibly also high masses \citet{Romani:2022jhd}.

-Therefore, MSPs attract much attention as the unprecedented laboratory to test fundamental physics.
+Therefore, MSPs attract much attention as the unprecedented laboratory to test fundamental physics such as the question for quark matter inside neutron stars \cite{Alford:2006vz,Koberlein:2024}.
+Recently this stimulated a splash of interest to the physics of rotating hybrid stars \cite{Rather:2021yxo,Espino:2021adh,Sen:2022qol,Tsaloukidis:2022rus,Moreno:2023xez}.
 Thus, high-precision pulse measurements in compact binaries allow unique tests of the theories of gravity with the double-pulsar system J0737-3039~\cite{Kramer:2006nb} and obtaining the spin-orbit coupling, which allows extracting the moment of inertia~\cite{Bejger:2005jy,Kramer:2009zza}.
 The latter, together with the simultaneous measurements of pulsar mass and radius with the NICER telescope, aim to constrain the dense matter equation of state (EoS) and probe the interior composition of NSs~\cite{Raaijmakers:2019qny}.
 MSPs in binary systems, e.g. ``spider'' pulsar binaries, are also targets for mass determination~\cite{Romani:2021xmb,Romani:2022jhd}.